Sandown-class minehunter

 The Sandown class is a class of fifteen minehunters built primarily for the Royal Navy by Vosper Thornycroft.
 The Sandown class also serve with the Royal Saudi Navy, the Estonian Navy, and the Ukrainian Navy.
 The first vessel was commissioned into Royal Navy service on 9 June 1989 and all the British ships were named after coastal towns and cities.
 Although the class had a primary mine countermeasures role, they have had a secondary role as offshore patrol vessels.
-As of early 2024, only one vessel of the class (HMS Bangor) remains in active service with the Royal Navy.
+As of 2025, only one vessel of the class (HMS Bangor) remains in active service with the Royal Navy.

 Development

 These small (53 m) fibreglass vessels are single role mine hunters (SRMH) rather than minesweepers.
 Twelve ships were built for the Royal Navy and three ships were exported to Saudi Arabia.
 Three Royal Navy vessels were decommissioned following the Strategic Defence Review in 2003; Sandown (January 2005), Inverness (April 2005) and Bridport (July 2004).
 A further ship, Cromer, was decommissioned and transferred to a training role at the Britannia Royal Naval College in Dartmouth in 2001 as Hindostan.